12 Fast-Food Chains That Use the Lowest Quality Beef

 It was announced in 2016 that Jack in the Box would eliminate the use of antibiotics in its chicken by the end of 2020, yet the chain received a resounding 'F' on the Chain Reaction scale for its beef.

 Surprised to see your beloved coffee chain on this list?
 We get it.
 You're not headed to Starbucks for the beef.
-But the chain does sell products that contain beef and doesn't have a policy about not using beef raised with antibiotics, which gets them an 'F' on the report card.
+But the chain does sell products that contain beef and doesn't have a policy about not using beef raised with antibiotics, which gets it an 'F' on the report card.

 More content from Restaurants